Visit Iceland

 Last updated ·

-Summer self-drive is the most flexible and usually best-value Iceland trip for 2+ travellers.
+Summer self-drive is the most flexible and usually best-value Iceland trip for 2+ travelers.
 Winter tours are calmer, safer and let you focus on the experience instead of the road.
 First-time visitors often do best with a mix: tours from Reykjavík for 2–3 days, then a rental car for the South Coast.

 Comparison